The Iron Furniture Guide

 How It's Made: Iron Forging Process

-There are many different methods for forging iron, including hot forging, cold forging, die forging, and rolled ring forging, and more.
+There are many different methods for forging iron.
 We choose to use the hot forging process.
 This process is relatively simple, and involves 4 main steps: Heating, Shaping, Quenching, and Finishing.

 Before pressing the metal into shape, it is typically necessary to heat the metal to the point where it is malleable but not molten.